-- Scientific merit of the research design, approaches, methodology, analytical methods, and statistical procedures; - Personnel and facilities, including: - o Experience and competence of the principal investigator and scientific staff; - o Adequacy of effort on the project by scientific and technical staff; - Adequacy of the facilities; - Appropriateness of the use of requested funds; - Consistency of the research plan with the candidate's career goals.
+- Scientific merit of the research design, approaches, methodology, analytical methods, and statistical procedures; - Personnel and facilities, including: - Experience and competence of the principal investigator and scientific staff; - Adequacy of effort on the project by scientific and technical staff; - Adequacy of the facilities; - Appropriateness of the use of requested funds; - Consistency of the research plan with the candidate's career goals.

 The Research Committee will then review full applications with consideration of the reviewers' comments and of the ways the proposed research could improve the understanding of the specific problem under investigation.
 The Research Committee makes final recommendations regarding funding of studies to the Institute's Board of Directors, which makes the final decision.
+This section is addressed to HEI investigators who, when nearing completion of their projects, would like to apply to HEI for funding to continue their research.
+Its purpose is to describe guidelines and procedures HEI's Research Committee has adopted to evaluate requests for continuing support.